 Domain names are all managed by domain registries, which delegate the reservation of domain names to registrars.
 Anyone who wants to create a website can register a domain name with a registrar, and there are currently over 300 million registered domain names.

 A uniform resource locator (URL), sometimes called a web address, contains the domain name of a site as well as other information, including the protocol and the path.
 For example, in the URL ‘https://cloudflare.com/learning/’, ‘cloudflare.com’ is the domain name, while ‘https’ is the protocol and ‘/learning/’ is the path to a specific page on the website.

 Domain names are typically broken up into two or three parts, each separated by a dot.
 When read right-to-left, the identifiers in domain names go from most general to most specific.
 The section to the right of the last dot in a domain name is the top-level domain (TLD).
 These include the ‘generic’ TLDs such as ‘.com’, ‘.net’, and ‘.org’, as well as country-specific TLDs like ‘.uk’ and ‘.jp’.

 To the left of the TLD is the second-level domain (2LD) and if there is anything to the left of the 2LD, it is called the third-level domain (3LD).
 Let’s look at a couple of examples:

 But for Google UK’s domain name, ‘google.co.uk’:

-Once a domain name has been registered with a registrar, that registrar is in charge of notifying the registrant when their domain is about to expire and giving them the chance to renew, ensuring they don’t lose their domain name.
-In some cases registrars will prey on their users’ expired domain names by buying those domains the second they expire and then selling them back to the original registrant at an exorbitant price.
-It’s important to choose an honest and trustworthy registrar to avoid these kinds of predatory practices.
+Once a domain name has been registered with a registrar, that registrar is in charge of notifying the registrant when their domain is about to expire and giving them the chance to renew, ensuring they do not lose their domain name.
+In some cases, registrars will prey on their users’ expired domain names by buying those domains the second they expire and then selling them back to the original registrant at an exorbitant price.
+It is important to choose an honest and trustworthy registrar to avoid these kinds of predatory practices.